March 27, 2013

 Thirteen video interviews in a YouTube playlist and a research paper expound the value of indigenous knowledge, the knowledge gleaned from the world throughout millennia that is not formally enshrined in academia.
-Ignoring indigenous knowledge can cripple engineering projects, and learning from it can enhance them, says Khanjan Mehta, Director of Penn State’s Humanitarian Engineering and Social Entrepreneurship Program.
+Ignoring indigenous knowledge can cripple engineering projects, and learning from it can enhance them, says Khanjan Mehta, Vice Provost for Creative Inquiry and Director of the Mountaintop Initiative at Lehigh University and former Director of Penn State’s Humanitarian Engineering and Social Entrepreneurship Program, which created these videos.

 Carolyn Sachs tells a story of women tending maize fields in Swaziland who ignored the advice from visiting agricultural scientists.
 The consultants said the farmers should weed their fields, but what looked like weeds to the visitors were actually dietary staples and a source of Vitamin A that the visitors did not recognize.
 The farmers’ expertise is an example of indigenous knowledge, the body of information and talents that people have acquired informally since before recorded history.

-Sachs, a professor of agricultural economics and rural sociology at Pennsylvania State University in University Park, Penn.. joins Khanjan Mehta, Director of Penn State’s Humanitarian Engineering and Social Entrepreneurship Program, and 10 other colleagues to explore that indigenous knowledge and tell stories from their work in 13 brief video interviews.
+Dr. Sachs, a professor of agricultural economics and rural sociology at Pennsylvania State University in University Park, Penn.. joins Dr. Mehta and 10 other colleagues to explore that indigenous knowledge and tell stories from their work in 13 brief video interviews.
 The series, AcademIK Connections, has a home on HESE’s YouTube channel.